|National Point of Contact|

 - European Space Education Resource Office (ESERO).
 Promoting space as a theme to inspire and engage young people in STEM subjects (science, technology, engineering and mathematics).

 - STEPS to engineering.
-Engineers Irelands’ STEPS programme was established in 2000 to encourage primary and post-primary students to explore the world of science and engineering.
+Engineers Irelands’ STEPS program was established in 2000 to encourage primary and post-primary students to explore the world of science and engineering.
 STEPS is managed by Engineers Ireland and is supported by the Department of Education; Science, Forfás and a number of major engineering employers.

 - Discover Science and Engineering: Aims to increase interest in science, technology, engineering and mathematics (STEM) among students, teachers and members of the public.